Chapter 9 Reasoning and Decision Making

 LEARNING OBJECTIVES

 Deductive reasoning is concerned with syllogisms in which the conclusion follows logically from the premises.
-The following example about Knut makes this process clear:
+Consider the following example about preparing for a vacation:

-- Premise: He also knows that it is warm in Spain during summer.
+- Premise: It is warm in Spain during summer.

-- Conclusion: Therefore, Knut reasons that he needs shorts and t-shirts in Spain.
+- Conclusion: Therefore, one needs shorts and t-shirts in Spain.

 In this example it is obvious that the premises are about rather general information and the resulting conclusion is about a more special case which can be inferred from the two premises.
 We will now differentiate between the two major kinds of syllogisms: categorical and conditional syllogisms.